Other Projects

 PECO Project: Evans Rd.
 Area

-PECO has an upcoming project occurring in Lower Gwynedd Township that will enhance the local electric distribution system.
-This project is a $886,000 infrastructure investment in your area to help withstand more frequent and damaging storms, improve reliability by reducing the frequency of outages that cannot be prevented, and support the adoption of cleaner energy resources such as solar and electric vehicles.
+From PECO: This project is a $886,000 infrastructure investment in the local electric distribution system to help withstand more frequent and damaging storms, improve reliability by reducing the frequency of outages that cannot be prevented, and support the adoption of cleaner energy resources such as solar and electric vehicles.

 This project is depicted in orange on the map